 (here thus intended as a symbol for "refresh/loop").

 This kind of functions are very small and very little CPU time-consuming, even because they might get executed already a bunch of times in a second.
-For instance think of a function that validates the user input and that enables/disables a button accordingly:

 Built-in @